-License-exempt: The operator and staff shall be responsible for managing children using techniques that are based on developmentally appropriate practice and communicate acceptable techniques to all staff.
-(1) The operator and staff shall manage child behavior using techniques based on developmentally appropriate practice, including positive guidance, redirection and setting clear limits that encourage children to develop self-control, self-discipline and positive self-esteem.
+- iv.
+All CCDF-eligible license-exempt center care.
+Provide the standard: ages 0-12) Administration (a) The operator and staff shall be responsible for managing children using techniques that are based on developmentally appropriate practice and communicate acceptable techniques to all staff.
+(1) The operator and staff shall manage child behavior using techniques based on developmentally appropriate practice, including positive quidance, redirection and setting clear limits that encourage children to develop self-control, self-discipline and positive self-esteem.
 (2) While children are in attendance at the program the operator and staff shall not engage in, nor allow, abusive, neglectful, physical, corporal, humiliating or frightening treatment or punishment, including, but not limited to, spanking, slapping, pinching, shaking or striking children, and shall not tie nor bind children and shall not physically restrain children except for the protection and safety of the child or others, using least restrictive methods, as appropriate.
+(3) The operator and staff shall not engage in, nor allow anyone to engage in, sexual contact with the children.
 The operator and staff shall report actual or suspected child abuse or neglect, or the imminent risk of serious harm of any child to the Department of Children and Families as mandated by section 17a-101 to section 17a-101e, inclusive, of the Connecticut General Statutes.
 The operator shall implement specific written policies, plans and/or procedures which shall be maintained in the child care program and shall cover, at a minimum, the areas of discipline, child abuse and neglect, program operation, personnel and supervision.
-The operator shall ensure all program staff are trained on the child care program's policies, plans and procedures.
+The operator shall ensure all program staff are trained on the child care program's policies, plans and procedures. - v.
+All CCDF-eligible license-exempt family child care homes.
+Provide the standard: N/A - vi.
+All CCDF-eligible license-exempt in-home care.
+Provide the standard: N/A - vii.
+All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
+Provide the standard: 19a-422 (1)(4) prior to assuming responsibility for campers, staff shall be trained, at a minimum, on the camp's policies and procedures pertaining to behavioral management and supervision, emergency health and safety procedures and recognizing, preventing and reporting child abuse and neglect